-With benefits ranging from conditioning and adding shine to treating dandruff and stimulating growth, hair oil has become like liquid gold for our tresses.
+And there’s a reason why it has prevailed for so long and so consistently: With benefits ranging from conditioning and adding shine to treating dandruff and stimulating growth, hair oil is like liquid gold for our tresses.

 And forget all those drippy, sloppy, sticky after-effects: The big beauty players are creating a completely new generation of oils for the hair.
 They’ve swapped sachets for sleek pumps, heavy textures for featherweight silkiness and potent blends that do a zillion things at the same time.